 If signage location falls under Crown land, a development application with DPLH must be obtained.
-Where possible locate council signage on council land.
+Where possible locate

-If a DA is required (a Development Application for external signage) ensure DA documentation is ready for approval and obtain owner's consent from City Properties.
+- If a DA is required (a Development Application for external signage) ensure DA documentation is ready for approval and obtain owner's consent from City Properties.